outwiles/MetaData-Tool/README.md

 ## 🔒 Privacy

-Metadata is processed only to generate the requested result.
+Metadata is processed only to generate the requested result and is not stored — files are deleted immediately after processing.
 Users should avoid uploading images containing sensitive information they do not want processed.

 ## 📜 License

 This project is released under the MIT License.
-See [`LICENSE`](LICENSE) for details.
+See [`LICENCE`](LICENCE) for details.

 ---

 <p align="center">
-  Made by Aashu for Telegram
+  Made by <a href="https://t.me/outwiles">outwiles</a> for Telegram
 </p>